 How to Harden Bath Bombs

-I put this recipe to the test, just like the other two that I am sharing in this series.
-I made multiple batches of each, and can safely say that this one works best when left in the molds for a full 24 hours.
+I put this recipe to the test, just like all of the other 100 or so that I have shared on Ruffles and Rain Boots.
+I made multiple batches of each and can safely say that this one works best when left in the molds for a full 24 hours.

-They aren’t ready for packing at that point – they should be left to dry for at least another 24, but I would suggest 48.
-This works well for the half ornaments and shapes.
+They aren’t ready for packing at that point.
+If you are wrapping them, they should be left to dry for at least another 24, but I would suggest 48.
+This works well for the half ornaments and full round shapes.

 DIY Gift Bath Bombs and Shower Fizzies

 Your shares are how this site grows and I am sincerely grateful.
-Please share this on Facebook or save to your favorite DIY bath board on Pinterest.
+Please share this on Facebook or save to your favorite DIY bath pin board.

 Hi